Skip to content

 Let's talk

-Platform Engineering — How We Built Our Internal Developer Platform
+Platform Engineering — Building Our Internal Developer Platform

-Platform Engineering — How We Built Our Internal Developer Platform
+Platform Engineering — Building Our Internal Developer Platform

 “I need a new environment.”
 That used to mean a ticket, two weeks of waiting, and a frustrated developer.
 Today it means a click in the portal and within 10 minutes they have a running Kubernetes namespace with a database, monitoring, and CI/CD pipeline.
 This is what our internal developer platform looks like — and here’s how we built it.